abbeylabs/abbey-starter-kit-azure/README.md

 1. Replace the `abbey_acount` email with the email address you used to create an Abbey account.
 2. Replace the upn field with the User principal name from the Azure console of the user you want to test with

-### Remainder setup
+## Usage
 At this point, Azure specific set up is complete and you can continue instructions in our [starter kit docs](https://docs.abbey.io/getting-started/quickstart#step-2-configure-github).

-## Usage